code-423n4/2023-08-chainlink/README.md

 - If you have a public code repo, please share it here:  NA
 - How many contracts are in scope?:   10
 - Total SLoC for these contracts?:  2538
 - How many external imports are there?: 8.
-This is the number of external libraries used and the number of external contracts that Staking V0.2 contracts interact with
+This is the number of unique external libraries used and the unique number of external contracts that Staking V0.2 contracts interact with
 - How many separate interfaces and struct definitions are there for the contracts within scope?:  10 interfaces 20 structs
 - Does most of your code generally use composition or inheritance?:  Inheritance
 - How many external calls?:   2.
 Staking V0.2 makes external calls to the LINKToken and the Chainlink price feed oracles